Skip to main content

 Before your first production PO, build a complete ASIN-to-SKU mapping table and verify it against Vendor Central's item list.
 Update it every time you add or change a product in Vendor Central.

 The 856 Advance Ship Notice must be sent before the shipment arrivesat Amazon's fulfillment center.
-Amazon is strict about timing — a late 856 triggers chargebacks even if the shipment arrives on time.
+Amazon is strict about timing — a late 856 triggers chargebacks even if the freight itself arrives on time.

 What the 856 must include: